ShadiNrz/CSSpark_Bot/readme.md

 ## Server setup

+The following instructions are for setting up a brand new server to run the bot.
+See above for pushing updates to an already deployed server.

 Start with a server running Ubuntu.
-The current server is running 22.04, other versions will probably also work.
+The current production server is running 22.04, other versions will probably also work.

 Clone the git repository in the home directory